-the on-ramp: it reads the docs and hands the comprehension engine a draft OpenAPI.
+gecko from-docs is the on-ramp: it reads the doc site and hands the comprehension engine

 What it does